mattpair/conder/README.md

 ### Licensing

 All TypeScript code is under the NSCA license.
 The interpreter (rust code) is under the AGPL to ensure standardization within the community.
+If there is interest, it is my intention to assign ownership of the interpreter to some non-profit to ensure that all improvements in this layer are shared and we can all benefit from standardization.